Hamidu68/dnn-acceleration/model_info/README.md

 To generate these files,

-1. Import the model(network) that you want to generate in ML-acceleration/src/extract_configs.py file
+### 1. Import the model(network) that you want to generate in ML-acceleration/src/extract_configs.py file

-for example, if we want to generate resnet50 file,
+For example, if we want to generate resnet50 file,
 ```
 from keras.applications.resnet50 import ResNet50
 ```
 write these at the top of extract_configs.py.

-2. Build model and call extract_configs function
+### 2. Build model and call extract_configs function
 For example, if we want to generate resnet50_test.csv file in model_info folder,
 put absolute path or relative path including file name in {file_path} without file extension.
 (ex. {file_path} : '../model_info/resnet50_test')